kes09021/RandomEnergyDock/README.md

 # Random Energy Dock

-This repository contains various scripts for protein and ligand docking.
+A repository for visualizing the free energy landscape after randomly docking ligands to proteins.